eykd/duo/README.rst

     >>> import duo

 The module isn't very big (at the time of this writing, ~550 lines).
-If you want to know how something works, you should read it.
+If you want to know how something works, `you should read it`_.

+.. _you should read it: https://github.com/eykd/duo/blob/master/duo.py

 Pre-create your tables in the AWS console, then write simple classes to access them. `duo.Table` Sub-classes are automatically registered